ajayparsana/ionic-autocomplete/README.md

     };
     //Note: Don't forget to replace dummy values
 ````
-**$scope.autocompleteInput** is the main object, that we need to pass to the directive.
+**$scope.autocompleteInput** is the main object, that we need to pass to the directive. **If any of the required property is missing then user will be prompted with message and directive will not work**

 The properties of this object are as follows:

-**a) propNameToDisplay**(required) : if data source item has {'name':abc} then if you pass 'name' then 'abc' will be displayed on list
+**a1) propNameToDisplay**(required) : if data source item has {'name':abc} then if you pass 'name' then 'abc' will be displayed on list

+**a1) ID**(required) : Unique ID to identify search box and register broadcast event on rootscope, This is very helpful to have more than one autocomplete box

 **b) itemSelectCallback**(required) : function that need to be executed on item select.
 This can be used to set model as well
  ````javascript